 Destination & Schedule Integration

-- Table: Place the schedule in your drawing as a table, with items separated by lines.
+- Table: Place the schedule in your drawing as a table.

 - Spreadsheet: Export the schedule to a spreadsheet program such as MS Excel.

 You also have the option to send the schedule directly into another service provider – for instance, your firm's estimating and invoicing system.

 You'll first need to set up an Integration Partner using our Schedule Integration feature.
 In this example, we've set up a hypothetical firm's invoiving department as the recipient of the Irrigation Schedule.

 When you select his option, the schedule(s) will go right into your system, where the partner department can do everything from ordering parts to invoicing the client – therefore saving a great deal of time.